Best Osprey Hiking Backpack

 I mean, it's great to have it after all, but their incredible customer service and warranty policy would still cost some effort and time from the user's end in case of unexpected damages.

-The real reason I didn't incorporate durability here is that after years of using and backpacking with people using Osprey backpacks, one thing I've learned is that most of us will never even need to turn to their incredible warranty.
+The real reason I didn't incorporate durability here is that after years of using and backpacking with Osprey products, I've learned that most of us will never even need to turn to their incredible warranty.

-Even they are still more durable than their ultralight competitors coming from other brands - but their light nature inevitably requires them to be a little more fragile than the other rock solid packs.
+Even they are still more durable than their ultralight competitors coming from other brands - but their light nature inevitably makes them a bit more fragile.

 Other than that, yes, some are still more durable than the others and vice versa, but the difference is really non-existent in practice.